 Con-Way Truck Accident Lawyers

-Advocating for Con-Way 18-Wheeler Accident Victims
+Advocating for Con-Way 18-Wheeler Accident Victims Nationwide

 Based in Ann Arbor, Michigan, Con-Way Freight is a less-than-truckload carrier that utilizes 8,906 vehicles in deliveries nationwide.
-Unfortunately, statistically, 1 in 8 of their trucks or drivers have been cited for safety violations.
+Statistically, 1 in 8 of their trucks or drivers have been cited for safety violations.
 Citations have included violations like inadequate maintenance, tires in dangerous condition, low oil, and breaking the rules of transporting hazardous materials.
 The company also has a serious crash record—as reported by the FMCSA in June 2018, Con-Way Freight has been in 634 trucking accidents that have injured 258 people and killed 24 others over the last 2 years.
 See for yourself—visit the FMCSA site to learn about any trucking company's safety record.